Azure/deployment-stacks/TUTORIAL.md

 manage the deployment centrally, including locking managed resources against modification or deletion.

-Use `az stack sub create` to create a deployment stack by using Azure CLI.
+Use `az stack sub create` to create a deployment stack by using Azure CLI that targets the subscription scope.

 ```azurecli
 az stack sub create \